4neesh/DevBlog/src/blogInProgress/024_JavaGui.md

 title: 'Creating a Java GUI'
 date: 2020-09-14 16:34:00
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.jpg
+featuredImage: ../images/024_gui.jpg
 thumbnail: ''
-subtitle: 'Create a GUI with a Java application by using the JFrame and JTable packages.'
+subtitle: 'Create a GUI with a Java application by using the Java Swing package.'
 time: '8'
 tags:
 - Java